Canop/broot/website/docs/file-operations.md

 # edit a text file

-The default configuration assumes the `$EDITOR` env variable is set.
+The default configuration assumes a terminal editor is defined in your system.
 If it isn't and you can't set it, you should edit the `edit` verb in the [configuration file](../conf_file).

 Select the file you want to edit, type `:e` then hit <kbd>enter</kbd>.